pasqal-io/pasqal-cloud/README.md

 ### Create a batch of jobs

-The package main component is a python object called `SDK` which can be used to create a `Batch` and send it automatically to Pasqal APIs using an API token generated in the [user portal](https://portal.pasqal.cloud).
+The package main component is a python object called `SDK` which can be used to create a `Batch`.

 A `Batch` is a group of jobs with the same sequence that will run on the same QPU.
 For each job of a given batch, you must set a value for each variable, if any, defined in your sequence.
 The batch sequence can be generated using [Pulser](https://github.com/pasqal-io/Pulser).
 See their [documentation](https://pulser.readthedocs.io/en/stable/), for more information on how to install the library and create your own sequence.

-The sequence should be a pulser Sequence object, once you have created it, you should serialize it as follows:
+The sequence should be a pulser Sequence object.
+Once it's created, you can serialize like so:

 ```python
 serialized_sequence = sequence.to_abstract_repr()
 ```

-Once you are login and have serialized your sequence, the last step is to define your jobs.

 When creating a job, select a number of runs and set the desired values for the variables defined in the sequence.